clockworkengineer/NewtonianCosmos/readme.md

 # HP ePrint Spooler Task (FPE_eprint.js)#

 Having just bought a new printer (HP Deskjet) which has the facility of being able to email a print job to it I thought id write a ePrint mail spooler for it to enable me to use the printer  from my Linux boxes .I have a hate/hate relationship with Linux printing so this solution seemed ideal.
 The file which supports it follows that standard layout for a task process JavaScript file and it uses the package [nodemailer](https://www.npmjs.com/package/nodemailer) to provide the SMTP transport layer for the e mailer.
-Nodemailer is a powerful package but the functionality needed is basic and  easy to implement; note all the details like STMP tranport, emailing source account details and printer email address are all taken from eprint.json.
+Nodemailer is a powerful package but the functionality needed is basic and  easy to implement; note all the details like STMP tranport, emailing source account details and printer email address are all taken from **eprint.json**.

 # File Copy On Extension Task (FPE_copyfileOnExt.js)#

 This task is very similar to the copyFile task but a file extension to destination folder mapping parameter is passed in so that any files with a and specified extension are routed to a given destination folder.
 If no mapping is found then the file is copied to the default destination.
 Note: At present it keeps any source file directory hieracy.

+# FTP File Copier (FPE_ftp.js) #

+This another variant of the simple file copy program except that all files are copied to a remote ftp server (the source folder hierarchy is recreated).
+The current implementation uses node package ['easy-ftp'](https://github.com/humy2833/easy-ftp) though this may change in the future as there are alot of alternatives.
+Note: All ftp server details are taken from file 'FTPServer.json' that should reside in the tasks folder and have the following format.

+{"host": "", "port": "", "username": "","password": "","type": "ftp/sftp" }

+which is basically the options parameter that easy-ftp uses to create a connection.

 # To Do #

-1. Group task files into separate directory and select easier.
-1. Restructure task class so that private functions defined outside main constructor class.
 1. Use tasks written in other languages.
 3. Auto generate destination from extension ie. .txt to "txt" folder.
 4. Data Importer task JavaScript.